 An hour or so outside of Phoenix, Arizona, lies the town of Arcosanti.
-According to the sign on the way in, Arcosanti is an "urban laboratory," which sounds like a church-run program to trick inner-city kids into becoming Christians, so I'm not sure why they called it that.
+According to the sign on the way in, Arcosanti is an "urban laboratory," which sounds like a church-run program to trick inner city kids into becoming Christians, so I'm not sure why they called it that.
 It's actually more a partially completed, retro-futuristic, hippie(ish) commune.
-I recently went on a tour of the complex.
+I went on a tour of the complex recently.

-It was kind of late when I arrived, but the receptionist told me it was "Piemas," so I should head down to the communal area before going to bed.
+It was pretty late when I arrived, but the receptionist told me it was "Piemas," so I should head down to the communal area before going to bed.

 So I decided to head to bed and get rested for my tour of the complex the next morning.

 As I was heading up to my room, I noticed this hole on my roof deck, which looked into the room underneath mine.

 Which was EXCEPTIONALLY creepy.
 I feel this photo doesn't really do its creepiness justice, but I assure you, it was majorly Fritzl-y.

 I noticed there was something written on the mirror, but couldn't figure out what it said, so I zoomed in and took this pic.

 "I'm waiting for the lizards to reveal themselves, and tell us they created hell… 'it's not here and now but it will be, unless you bow down to ME!'"